ShaheenSardar/AWS-Enterprise-Project/README.md

 ├── scripts/ # Automation and deployment scripts
 ├── docs/ # Detailed documentation
-└── screenshots/ # AWS console screenshots (reference only)
+└── screenshots/ # AWS console screenshots (reference only) ⚠️ Note: This project is for learning and portfolio purposes.
+Please do not copy it as your own work.